Triplany/VAL_protocol/README.md

     - `val_is_streaming_engaged(session, &engaged)` — whether pacing is currently engaged on this side
     - `val_get_peer_tx_mode(session, &out_mode)`, `val_is_peer_streaming_engaged(session, &engaged)` — best-effort peer state
 - Diagnostics (optional, compile‑time)
-  - Metrics: `VAL_ENABLE_METRICS` — packet/byte counters, timeouts, retransmits, crc errors, etc.
+  - Metrics: `VAL_ENABLE_METRICS` — packet/byte counters, timeouts, retransmits, CRC errors, etc.
   - Packet capture hook: configure `config.capture.on_packet` to observe TX/RX packets (type, sizes, offset)
   - Emergency cancel: `val_emergency_cancel(session)` sends a best‑effort CANCEL and marks the session aborted.

 Limitations
 - Very large verification windows (>4 GiB) are not currently supported by the example filesystem adapter during VERIFY CRC computation.
-  The core clamps verification windows for responsiveness: tail modes are capped by default (≈2 MiB); FULL verifies full‑prefix up to a cap, and falls back to a large‑tail verify beyond that.
+  The core clamps verification windows for responsiveness: tail modes are capped by default (≈8 MiB by default, configurable), with an optional minimum. and falls back to a large‑tail verify beyond that.
 Application integrations can supply their own filesystem and CRC providers to remove these limits.

 ## Build options